maxlinde/baymedr/README.md

-Implemented are functions to test the equivalence (`equiv_bf()`), non-inferiority (`infer_bf()`), and superiority (`super_bf()`) of an experimental group (e.g., a new medication) compared to a control group (e.g., a placebo or an already existing medication).
+Implemented are functions to test the equivalence (`equiv_bf()`), non-inferiority (`infer_bf()`), and superiority (`super_bf()`) of an experimental group (e.g., a new medication) compared to a control group (e.g., a placebo or an already existing medication) on a continuous outcome measure.
 A special focus of `baymedr` lies on a user-friendly interface, so that a wide variety or researchers (i.e., not only statisticians) can utilise `baymedr` for their analyses.

 The Bayesian approach to inference has several advantages over the conventional frequentist approach.
 To mention only a few, with Bayesian